myshell-ai/MeloTTS/docs/install.md

   - [CLI](#cli)
   - [Python API](#python-api)

 ### Linux Install
+The repo is developed and tested on `Ubuntu 20.04` and `Python 3.9`.
 Use pip to install from github repo.
 ```bash
 pip install git+https://github.com/myshell-ai/MeloTTS.git
 python -m unidic download